unkokaeru/bilbois/content/Organised/Quests.md

 Here's my Quest log!
 Basically a to-do list levering the [[Hobbies/Psychology/Zeigarnik Effect|Zeigarnik Effect]].

-**Note**: I should extend this quest log with "Languages, chess, and calisthenics?
-Craft?
-Painting?
-Writing?
-Rubik's Cube?
-Sudoku?
-Minesweeper?
-Minecraft?".

----

 > [!TODO]+ Quests (5/40 scheduled hours a week)
 > > [!TODO]- [[../Private/TCT/TCT Questline|TCT Questline]] (0/15 hours a week)
 > > Currently, I should work on prototype a contact form on a demo WordPress site to integrate with a custom database with the same structure as the SQL dump I was given, **asap**.